-Implemented Capabilities Redundancy Metric (ICRM) - this is a measure of the redundancy of implemented capabilities.
-The measure is the number of occurrences of capabilities in existing Applications, relative to the target number of capabilities.
+Implemented Capabilities Redundancy Metric (ICRM) -this metric measures the redundancy of implemented capabilities.
+It evaluates the number of instances of capabilities implemented in the existing environment relative to the target number of capabilities proposed in the reference architecture (AR).

 This metric is used to monitor that functionalities are not built redundantly above the expected level.
 The target value should not always be one.
 Sometimes it makes sense to have a few capability instances.